The Problem with Twins

 Proficient means you have practiced engine out scenarios enough to be able quickly recognize the problem, and promptly respond correctly.
 It also means not just proficient in one’s initial checkout, but that you practice on a reasonably regular basis.
 That’s how you stay proficient.

 Still, for a successful outcome, one must retract the landing gear, feather the propeller on the failed engine, shut it down, while simultaneously applying the correct rudder and bank, and be determined to not allow the airplane speed to fall below “Blue Line” – optimum engine out climb speed.
-The stall-spin happens when the pilot is busy with these tasks and that high work load distracts just enough to allow the airplane to get slow enough for one wing to stall (or the rudder loses effectiveness) – the side with the failed engine (for conventional twins).
-With the power differential, a spin or a rollover is inevitable.
+The stall-spin happens when the pilot is busy with these tasks and that high work load distracts just enough to allow the airplane to get slow enough for the rudder to lose effectiveness or one wing to stall (one wing has more lift from the good engine’s prop wash, the other has less and stalls first).
+With this power differential on a conventional twin, a spin or a rollover is inevitable.
 And fatal.

 So proficient.
 Practiced.
 Acting correctly.
+Not overweight.
 You will be just fine.

 Clearly, the engine out event catches some pilots off guard, and the outcome is not desirable, to say the least.